voltdatalab/science-monitor-site/about.md

 Brazilian science journalism agency [Bori](https://abori.com.br/) is our partner in this venture, helping us to make sense of the technology and the information we gathered.

+You can find our privacy policy and license [in this link](../privacy).

 ### TEAM

 #### Sérgio Spagnuolo